cnorling/Lessons/dsc/readme.md

 # Using Desired State Configuration

 # Lesson Agenda
-Learning about DSC
+* Learning about DSC
-DSC keywords
+* DSC keywords
-How it works
+* How it works
-Considerations before use
+* Considerations before use
-creating custom moules
-dsc in the real world
+* dsc in the real world

-Section 0: Preparing a computer for DSC
+* Section 0: Preparing a computer for DSC
-Section 1: Basic static configuration
+* Section 1: Basic static configuration
-Section 2: Basic multi-server configuration
+* Section 2: Basic multi-server configuration
-Section 3: Multi-server configuration with configurationdata Section 4: Multi-server configuration with logic applied to DSC resources Section 5: Multi-server configuration with logic applied to roles
+* Section 3: Multi-server configuration with configurationdata
+* Section 4: Multi-server configuration with logic applied to DSC resources
+* Section 5: Multi-server configuration with logic applied to roles
+* Section 6: The actual scripts
+* Section 7: credentials inside DSC

 # Learning about DSC
 ## What is dsc